remind101/conveyor/README.md

 Conveyor is designed to be faster than alternative build systems like the Docker Hub or Quay.
 It does this by making the following tradeoffs.

-1. It _should_ run on a single machine so that it can keep most of the Docker images in cache.
-2. It uses the latest version of Docker 1.8, which has a number of performance improvements when building and pushing images.
+1. It uses the latest version of Docker 1.8, which has a number of performance improvements when building and pushing images.
-3. It pulls the last built image for the branch to maximize the number of layers that can be used from the cache.
+2. It pulls the last built image for the branch to maximize the number of layers that can be used from the cache.

+## Scale Out

+Conveyor only needs to talk to the docker daemon API.
+The easiest way to scale out is to scale Docker out using [Docker Swarm](https://github.com/docker/swarm).

 ## Development